FOLIO-FSE/folio_migration_tools/docs/index.md

 ```

 # About the tools
-FOLIO Migration tools enables you to migrate libraries with the most common ILS:s over to FOLIO without data losses or any major data transformation tasks.
-The tools transforms and loads the data providing you and the library with good actionable logs and data cleaning task lists together with the migrated data.
+FOLIO Migration tools enable you to migrate libraries with the most common ILS:s over to FOLIO without data losses or any major data transformation tasks.
+The tools transform and load the data providing you and the library with good actionable logs and data-cleaning task lists together with the migrated data.

 ## What data does it cover?